 Another thing that grabbed my attention was that whenever the “Region” in the Settings>Additional Settings was set to Pakistan, the “Themes” app icon disappeared mysteriously.
 Changing the region to India brought back the icon instantly on the home screen.

-This hints that MIUI needs to develop more and is still in the transition of being a mature OS but Xiaomi should really focus on cutting some slack off the bloatware.
+This hints that MIUI needs to develop more and is still in the transition of being a mature OS, but Xiaomi should really focus on cutting some slack off the bloatware.

-Performance & Battery
+Performance and Battery

 The Redmi Note 6 Pro comes with the same processor as its predecessor.
 It comes with a Snapdragon 636 clocked at 1.8 GHz.
 Equipped with a 4GB RAM along with a 64GB storage, the device gives a smooth performance.